 My Emailed Reply About a Timber Frame Budget

-Admittedly, timber framing is more expensive than conventional construction, but it’s also for us non-millionaire folks (I have a timber framed heavy duty mailbox post, one curved timber bracket at my front door, and a timber framed sauna).
+Admittedly, timber framing is more expensive than conventional construction, but it’s also for us non-millionaire folks.
+I have a timber framed heavy duty mailbox post, one curved timber bracket at my front entry, and a timber framed garage/guesthouse.

 A More Considered Reply on Timber Frame Cost

 Most of the timber frames Carolina Timberworks builds are for architect-designed homes — so to be clear, we do not design homes.
 My personal design philosophy has been shaped by the architect-designed timber frames we’ve been involved with, as well as two books:

-Sarah Susanka’s design philosophy might be summarized as follows: Keep your budget as is, but design a smaller home with less square footage, and spend the cost savings on great design, quality materials, and craftsmanship.
+Sarah Susanka’s design philosophy might be summarized as follows: Keep your budget as is, but design a smaller home with less square footage.
+Spend the cost savings on great design, quality materials, and craftsmanship.

 Suppose you want to budget for some timber framing in your home, have a smaller home design in hand, and have already chosen which areas of your home to timber frame.
 Here are some factors under your control that will determine how much your timber frame costs: